Februrary 27, 2026: Columbia, SC

 - Opportunities to network/socialize with researchers

-Held at the Riverbanks Zoo & Garden, Botanical Garden, 500 Wildlife Parkway, Columbia SC 29210
+Held at the Riverbanks Zoo & Garden, Botanical Garden, 1300 Botanical Parkway, West West Columbia, SC 29169

 Registration

 You must register to attend this free research conference.
-The registration link will close at end of day February 12, 2026.
+Registration closed at end of day February 12, 2026.

 Please note: there is a separate link to upload abstracts (see below)